THE CINCINNATI ART MUSEUM IS TEMPORARILY CLOSED TO THE PUBLIC

 Read more about the Coronavirus (COVID-19) public closure on our Visit Page.

 Select Thursdays, 7 p.m. | Fath Auditorium

 Moving Images celebrates the art of cinema with a monthly film screening at the Cincinnati Art Museum.
 Offering films spanning artists and genres, from classic to contemporary, we invite visitors to enjoy the shared experience of watching movies on a big screen.
 In conjunction with the screenings, the program includes introductions and post-film conversations with CAM curators and guests including local scholars, filmmakers and critics.

-FREE and open to the public.
-Reservations not required.
+We look forward to returning to the theater with you!
+Moving Images events are FREE and open to the public, reservations not required.
 Seating is limited and is first come, first served.

 Directed by Kathleen Collins, 1982, 86 minutes